 PADI Tec 40 CCR

-The future of deep tec diving belongs to the CCR (closed circuit rebreather) and the Tec 40 CCR course is where it all starts.
-If you’re interested in technical diving and want to dive a rebreather, the Tec 40 CCR course is your entry into the tec diving realm.
+The future of deep technical diving belongs to the CCR (closed circuit rebreather).
+The Tec 40 CCR course is where it all starts.
+If you’re interested in technical diving and want to dive a rebreather, the PADI Tec 40 CCR course is for you!

-Tec 40 CCR Diver is the first level of training that addresses technical diving with Type T CCRs, which include a range of electronic CCRs (eCCRs) and manual CCRS (mCCRs).
-Tec 40 CCR Diver introduces student divers to diagnosing life-support problems and, when possible, returning to the loop to complete the dive with limited decompression obligations.
-This training is significantly more challenging than recreational rebreather diving because divers learn to be both a tec diver as well as learning to tec dive with a CCR.
+Tec 40 CCR Diver is the first level of training that addresses technical diving with Type T CCRs.
+This includes a range of electronic CCRs (eCCRs) and manual CCRS (mCCRs).
+The Tec 40 CCR Diver course introduces student divers to diagnosing life-support problems.
+Additionally, it teaches returning to the loop to complete the dive with limited decompression obligations.
+This training is significantly more challenging than recreational rebreather diving.
+This is because divers learn to be both a tec diver as well as learning to tec dive with a CCR.

 All CCRs used on PADI TecRec CCR courses must be third party tested and manufacturers must ensure they meet a comprehensive list of requirements and register them with PADI.

 To take a Tec 40 CCR Diver course, you must: